teotm/haxeflixel-setup-guide/README.md

 - While you're in individual components search these two (it takes 4 GB of space):
 - - Windows SDK (10.0.17763.0)
 - - MSVC v142 - VS 2019 C++ x64/x86 build tools
-6. After installin Visual Studio 2019 with these components, go back to cmd and type these two commands (it's required if you'll be using Kade Engine):
+6. After installin' Visual Studio 2019 with these components, go back to cmd and type these two commands (it's required if you'll be using Kade Engine):
 ```
 haxelib git extension-webm https://github.com/KadeDev/extension-webm
 lime rebuild extension-webm windows